Adnan-shamsi/VoteChain/README.md

 # 🔖 About
 ## A decentralized voting system using blockchain technology
-- Mining using Proof Of Stake
+- Mining using Proof Of Work
 - Synchronization using redis pub/sub

 ## 🚀 Features